 TNR – Trap, Neuter, Return

-Kapsa run a trap neuter and return programme in and around Kalkan.
-The World Health Organisation, Dogs Trust, RSPCA and many other respected organisations consider TNR to be the most effective and humane way to control the stray animal population.
+Kapsa run a trap, neuter and return programme in and around Kalkan.
+The World Health Organisation, Dogs Trust, RSPCA and many other respected organisations throughout the world consider TNR to be the most effective and humane way to control the stray animal population.

-If you are staying in Kalkan or live here please let us know if you see an unneutered animal – each operation makes a big difference to the life of that animal!
+If you are staying in Kalkan or live here please let us know if you see an unneutered animal.
+Each operation makes a big difference to the life of that animal!

 Your support has been essential in continuing the TNR program.
 If you wish to make a donation to help this work, please visit our Donation Page.